Why is My Sheep Throwing Up? 6 Possible Reasons

 Bloat

-Bloat can be deadly if not treated quickly, so it’s important to keep an eye on your sheep and look for signs of distress.
-If you see your sheep throwing up, call a veterinarian immediately.
+Bloat can be deadly if not treated quickly, so it’s important to keep an eye on your sheep and look for the signs.
+If you see your sheep throwing up, call a vet right away.

 Enterotoxemia